Student Support & Prevention Programs

 It provides stability, access and support for the academic success of homeless children and youth.

-Contact the Gilbert Public Schools Homeless Education Liaison at 480-545-2193 should you have any questions.
+Contact the Gilbert Public Schools Homeless Education Liaison at 480-545-2193 should you have any questions or need assistance.

 Signs of Suicide Program (SOS)